Summary: This step describes the process of splitting the Delivery folder when upgrading Console/Node packages to v. ≥ 1.13 from an older release.

 log_file_location to ensure the transformation and move process functioned correctly.

 Do not restart the Console and Node packages.
-Now move on to the next step in the upgrade process: AIP Console upgrade.
+Now move on to the next step in the upgrade process: Console upgrade.